 Though these theories are very basic in nature, they provide a platform for future generations of management theorists and practitioners to understand the changing dynamics of human behavior.
 Taken too literally, Theories X and Y seem to represent unrealistic extremes.
 Most employees (including managers) fall somewhere in between these poles.
 Recent studies have questioned the rigidity of the model, yet McGregor’s X-Y Theories remain guiding principles to the management to evolve processes which help in organizational development.
 A mix of practices which ensure a healthy blend of systems and the freedom to perform at the work place is likely to motivate the employees more.
 This mix of practices calls for induction of technology into HR.
 How we can practice Talent Management in all types of organizations will indicate how well we have understood & deployed these theories X and Y in our real time environment.

-White Paper: Interfacing Technology with Strategic HR by Major General B K Bhatia
+White Paper: Interfacing Technology with Strategic HR by Gen B K Bhatia

-EmpXtrack – Human Capital and Talent Management Suite.
-It helps organizations to transform their Human Resource Management Practices and achieve business objectives.
+Empxtrack – Human Capital and Talent Management Suite.
+It helps organizations to transform their human resource management practices to enhance employee motivation and achieve business objectives.